What is Asset Forfeiture?

 Many traveler’s will try and recover their money by filing a “Petition” only to be dismayed when the Petition is denied.
 After having their “Petition” denied, people often call asking what can they do now?
 The truth is – it is significantly harder to recover your money after a “Petition” is denied.
 Contacting an attorney and discussing your options for using the courts to secure the return of your seized money is always the best option.

 If you have had property seized by a law enforcement or administrative agency, call The Wright Law Group, P.C. right away.
 You may have options to have your property returned to you; but in many cases, the amount of time you have to challenge a seizure is limited.
 Waiting too long to contact an attorney can cost you your chance to challenge the seizure.

 Don’t wait.
 If you or someone you know has had their property taken because of a criminal case, or because you were falsely accused of committing a crime, set up a meeting with The Wright Law Group, P.C. today.
 Our lawyers have helped others recover wrongfully seized property and we can help you too.
 Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.